Scopola/Krawk-Unpacker/README.md

-# Krawk-Unpacker
+# Krawk Unpacker

-Base: ConfuserEx Unpacker By Cawk 1.0
+> Thx to Cawk for ConfuserEx-Unpacker